 But wind the clock forward, and your business has matured, and today it’s as much about credibility and professionalism as being seen as a quirky upstart.
 That on-trend business name no longer feels current, in fact maybe it’s even slightly embarrassing or alienates some of your core audience.
 Maybe it’s time to get serious.

 5. You don’t just want a name, you want BRAND name

 Now you have more experience under your belt, you’ve begun to recognise the difference between company names and brand names.
 Brand names are the ones that go beyond telling you what a business does; they make you feel something – they stand for something, are easy to remember, and they connect with people.
-These are sometimes referred to as brandable business names, and they can add actual, tangible value to a company.
+These are sometimes referred to as brandable domain names, and they can add actual, tangible value to a company.

 You always wanted a name like that.
 And it’s a long way from the name you’ve got.

 Too many business owners continue to drift along with a name that doesn’t cut the mustard, even when they know instinctively that it needs to change.

 Understandably, ‘fear' is the reason they resist the urge to change: fear of getting it wrong again; fear of the process of changing a name; fear of losing customers; and fear of change itself.

 But with good planning and communications, the process of choosing a new company name really doesn't have to be a big deal.